 Metaverse transactions are happening today.

-Instead of waiting for organizations with

-lesser intentions to write the playbook, border

-agencies should take an active role in shaping

-cross-border transactions in the metaverse.
+Instead of waiting for organizations with lesser intentions to write the playbook, border service organizations should take an active role in shaping cross-border transactions in the metaverse.

-While border agencies don't have the sole responsibility for determining how the metaverse will evolve in public service, they do have a role to play in it.
-As such, it is key for border agencies to work with other government agencies to ensure a cohesive metaverse experience for visitors, traders and citizens-and guide the development of regulations.
+While border services organizations don't have the sole responsibility for determining how the metaverse will evolve in public service, they do have a role to play.
+As such, it is key for border service organizations to work with other government organizations to ensure a cohesive metaverse experience for visitors, traders and citizens-and guide the development of regulations.
 Doing this is key to potentially protecting public safety and strengthening cybersecurity while taking full advantage of revenue growth opportunities.

-It's also in line with border agencies' current role of monitoring illicit marketplaces like the dark web.
+It's also in line with efforts related to monitoring illicit marketplaces like the dark web.

-At the same time, agencies should begin building a digital twin of the ecosystems they regulate and facilitate.
+At the same time, organizations should begin building a digital twin of the ecosystems they regulate and facilitate.
 Digital twins are one natural and important point of entry to the metaverse.
 By 2030, entire global supply chains and migration flows could be managed by massive data doubles that mirror reality.
-Digital twins make greater automation in inspections, better scenario planning and improved forecasting possible.
+Digital twins make greater automation in inspections, better scenario planning and improved forecasting possible, to allow the border services organizations to allocate efficiently its critical frontline talent on noncompliant behaviours, interdictions of illegal shipments or people crossing our border, all while keeping Canadian safe.